 Away from the pond, the main birding interest of the area is provided by the various watercress beds.
 Perhaps the most notable species here is the Water Pipit, which is present from October to early April, with the highest numbers often in late March, when double figures can be present.
 Green Sandpiper is also likely throughout much of the year, with birds commuting between the cress beds and the pond.
 Other waders are irregular but Little Ringed Plover and Greenshank are the two most likely.
 Grey Wagtail can be expected, joined in autumn by the occasional Yellow Wagtail.

-Alresford Pond is best viewed from the viewing platform on the east side of the causeway road (SU588331).
+Alresford Pond is best viewed from the viewing enclosure on the east side of the causeway road (SU588331).
 There is a bench at the viewpoint.
 Parking is easiest on Broad Street where there are many parking spaces, however to reach the viewpoint one must walk carefully along the verge of the causeway road (the B3046).
 Views of the pond can also be obtained from the garden of the Globe Pub.
 For the cress beds, the most productive beds are Pinglestone (view from road at SU583332), Manor Farm (centred around SU585337, best viewed from public footpath to west and road on north side) and Drayton Farm (centred around SU599334, view from public footpath to north).
 There are various public footpaths and quiet lanes in the area that can be used to create a circular walk through a variety of habitats.
 In addition to the Globe, there are several other pubs, cafes and shops in the Broad Street area where one can purchase refreshments.

 About Alresford – Old Alresford Pond